pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 module.exports = router;
 ```

-When the `/` route is requested, we'll get the channels active in the group at that moment first.
+When the `/` route is requested, we'll get the active channels in the group at that moment.
 The `channel_group_list_channels` method returns an object like the following on success:
 ```javascript
 {
     "channels": [